 When you want a show before your show, head to Lakeside in the Wynn.
 If you sit out on the patio, you can watch the nightly light and water show, which happens every 30 minutes from 8pm-12:30am.
 The best deal here is the prix-fixe that pairs one of their unique cocktails and three courses with a ticket to one of their shows all for around $150.
 You’ll choose between mostly seafood dishes, though they have steak and chicken options as well.

 No matter how many times you definitely make eye contact with Cardi B mid-song, a night at a club isn’t going to end well if you go in on an empty stomach.
-So when your plans include Kaos in the Palms, start at Shark right next door.
-Share things from the seafood-heavy menu like shrimp escabeche, tacos, and sushi and sashimi, though keep in mind that the portions are pretty small.
+Start the night with dinner at Shark and share things from the seafood-heavy menu like shrimp escabeche, tacos, and sushi and sashimi, though keep in mind that the portions are pretty small.
 The one thing that must be on the table even if everyone only gets a bite is the soft scrambled eggs with sea urchin and chive pesto, and spicy tomato toast, which feels like a weird dinner order but is worth it.

 Cut is a steakhouse in The Palazzo, but whether you’re seeing a show in the hotel or somewhere else nearby, it’s in enough of a central location on the Strip that you could come here regardless of where you need to be after.
 It’s an incredibly fancy - and expensive - spot, but from the table-side Old Fashioneds and bone marrow flan (sounds strange, but trust us) to the Japanese wagyu beef, dinner here is going to be something you talk about almost as frequently as the show itself.
 Just make sure you round out your table with some sides, like their creamy polenta that’s so good you’ll consider petitioning for it to become a concession stand snack.